GR1ZZL4R/DevOps/docs/App_IPC_Protocol.md

-# IPC Protocol DevOps 1.0 Alpha 1
+# IPC Protocol DevOps 1.0

 This protocol defines communication over the central DevOps data node between all apps.
 It allows third-party apps to integrate and communicate within the system like a bus.